GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 {% Details %}
 {% DetailsSummary %}
-### What is an owner's interest group limit for a single browser?
+### What's the maximum number of interest groups per-group owner for a single user?
 {% endDetailsSummary %}

 {: #interest-group-limits}